scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    p2p.files.save_video(percept, 'mypercept.mp4',
                         fps=15)

-For convenience, *pulse2percept* also provides a function to load a video file and convert it to the :code:`p2p.utils.TimeSeries`
+For convenience, *pulse2percept* provides a function to load a video file and convert it to the :code:`p2p.utils.TimeSeries`
 format: